 Originally written about the Kiddicare hack, but now 117 Million LinkedIn usernames and passwords have been found for sale on the darknet

-The image links to the Korelogic blog post…and already the phishing attempts have started:
+The Korelogic blog post lists everything compromised…and already the phishing attempts have started.

 News broke on the 9th May, of Kiddicare customer data turning up where it shouldn’t.
 Kiddicare weren’t aware of a breach.
 A third party told them about it.
 Then they tracked it back to a test server using customer data.
 Full details are still coming out.